scalyr/helm-scalyr/README.md

 Kubernetes Explorer has two required dependencies, ``node-exporter`` and ``kube-state-metrics``.
 If these are already installed in your cluster, see [Configure Kubernetes Explorer](https://app.scalyr.com/help/scalyr-agent-k8s-explorer#config-k8s-cluster) to annotate the ``node-exporter`` DaemonSet, and the ``kube-state-metrics`` Deployment.

-The helm chart can install these components for you by setting ``scalyr.k8s.installExplorerDependencies`` to ``true``.
-Usually, this is to evaluate Kubernetes Explorer in a fresh cluster, for example in minikube.
-The components install in the same namespace as the Agent to make cleanup easier.
+The helm chart can install these components for you; set ``scalyr.k8s.installExplorerDependencies`` to ``true``.
+This is usually to evaluate Kubernetes Explorer in a fresh cluster, for example in minikube.
+To make cleanup easier, the components install in the same namespace as the Agent.

 Note that minikube uses self-signed SSL certificates.
 You must set ``scalyr.k8s.verifyKubeletQueries`` to ``false``, which disables certificate validation when talking to the Kubelet API.
 (Unless you have a very good reason, **do not** disable certificate validation in production.)